vrandezo/lambda-cli/README.md

 - .language: show or set the natural language
 - .wiki: URL of the wiki to connect to, or local path to the data
 - .cache: location of the local directory with the cache
+- .label: if a ZID, returns the label, if a label, returns all matching ZIDs with their types.
 - .reload: reloads a specific ZID.
 Without arguments, deletes all cache.

 ## Configuration